cc3199/cc3199.github.io/pages/subjects.md

 ---
-title: Subjects
+title: CollectionBuilder
-layout: subjects
+layout: collectionbuilder
-permalink: /subjects.html
+permalink: /collectionbuilder.html
 # see theme.yml for options
 # a cloud visualization will be added below the content in this file
 ---